 A research framework is the particular perspective or point of view, in accordance to which a researcher conducts his research analysis.
 A researcher makes use of a research framework to guide him/her in exploring and interpreting his/her data and in finally arriving at desired results.

 Once a researcher’s data is in order, a framework of a research is used to reflect back and check whether the derived results agree with the chosen framework or if there are any discrepancies or gaps.

 Research : Introducing using interactive multimedia display (augmented reality art) in delivering information to art gallery’s visitors.
 This research will mainly focus on a case study of Galeri Seni Tuanku Nur Zahirah (GESTURZ), UiTM Shah Alam to prove students that art can educate through arts gallery engaged with the innovative pedagogy.

 Researcher conducted the research investigations in two studies.
-For each study, researcher designed, co-developed, and evaluated an Augmented Reality Art (ARt) prototype for use in art gallery.
+For each study, researcher designed, and evaluated pre and post test an interactive multimedia display (augmented Reality Art) prototype for use in art gallery.